Nanaia Mahuta: 2023 general election

+On 11 November, Mahuta formally resigned from her ministerial portfolios.
+Due to the extension of the Labour caretaker government until the conclusion of coalition talks for the incoming National-led government, Grant Robertson assumed Mahuta's foreign affairs portfolio while Willie Jackson assumed the associate Māori development portfolio.

 Views and positions

 Abortion

 In 2020, Nanaia Mahuta exercised her conscience vote in opposing the Abortion Legislation Act 2020, which decriminalised abortion in New Zealand.
 In June 2022, Mahuta published a Twitter post condemning the United States Supreme Court's decision to overturn Roe v.
 Wade, which had accorded a constitutional right to abortion in the United States.
 Mahuta was criticised by Twitter users for hypocrisy on the grounds that she had opposed the Abortion Legislation Act.
 She supported the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022 that established a regulation-making power to set up safe areas around specific abortion facilities on a case-by-case basis.